 When menopause makes headline news, it's rarely a sign of something good.
 Menopause has become a multi-billion dollar industry.
 When something shakes the boat, big forces come into play.
 There are interests to protect, after all.

 This post aims to shed light on what is true about women's health, and reveals how the interplay of medicine, media and myth have distorted menopause.

 We'll start by looking at what happened in 2019, when we learned from research carried out at Oxford University that the risk of breast cancer from HRT was higher than previously thought.

 The day this news story was picked up by the media, all hell broke loose.

-Women taking HRT went into panic.
+Women taking HRT, understandably went into panic.
 Menopausal women who had chosen to avoid HRT were keen to share: “I told you so!”
 Pharmaceutical companies went into crisis mode.
 Doctors, who have spent decades promoting HRT, went on the attack telling women that if they don’t take HRT, they are more likely to get a chronic disease.

-As a result, social media was full of women throwing insults and feeling insulted – testament to how far we are from understanding menopause, a natural part of our life cycle.
+In the confusion, social media was full of women throwing insults and feeling insulted – testament to how far we are from understanding menopause, a natural part of our life cycle.

-This latest HRT scare came just weeks after another story had many women drooling over the prospect that they could avoid the menopause altogether.
+This HRT scare came just weeks after another story had many women drooling over the prospect that they could avoid the menopause altogether.

 “How to delay the menopause” ran the headline in The Sunday Times.